 Learn about Jobs API updates to support creating and managing workflows with Databricks jobs.

-To get started, see the Delta Live Tables introduction.
+To get started, see What is Delta Live Tables?.